We use analytics and cookies to understand site traffic. Information about your use of our site is shared with Google for that purpose. Learn more.

 of the supported channel objects (e.g.,

-Setting the default channel configuration
+Setting the default channel configuration for messaging layer

 The default channel configuration is specified in the